-Requirements for database-side JDBC procedures using nested connections
+Requirements for database-side JDBC routines using nested connections

-In order to preserve transactional atomicity, database-side JDBC procedures that use nested connections have the following limitations.
+In order to preserve transactional atomicity, database-side JDBC routines that use nested connections have the following limitations.

-- Cannot issue a commit or rollback, unless called within a CALL statement. - Cannot change connection attributes such as auto-commit. - Cannot modify the data in a table used by the parent statement that called the procedure, using INSERT, UPDATE, or DELETE.
-For example, if a SELECT statement using the T table calls the changeTables procedure, changeTables cannot modify data in the T table. - Cannot drop a table used by the statement that called the procedure. - Cannot be in a class whose static initializer executes DDL statements.
+- Can issue a commit or rollback only within a procedure (not a function). - Cannot change the auto-commit connection attribute. - Cannot modify the data in a table used by the parent statement that called the routine, using INSERT, UPDATE, or DELETE.
+For example, if a SELECT statement using the T table calls the changeTables procedure, changeTables cannot modify data in the T table.

+- Cannot drop a table used by the statement that called the routine. - Cannot be in a class whose static initializer executes DDL statements.